Please be ready with your application reference number starting with 'P'. For example P1234567

 A stealing offence can be prosecuted under the;

-If you are convicted for a robbery offence, the offence will show up on a police check.
+If you are convicted for a robbery offence, the offence will show up on a Nationally Coordinated Criminal History Check.

 Under Div.
 3 Section 137 of the Criminal Law Consolidation Act 1935, a robbery offence is defined as;